frodwith/yanop/README.markdown

 =========================================

 I value your opinion, I really do.
 I also have a job, and it isn't maintaining yanop.
-Please, please either include a patch in your correspondance or send me a pull request on github.
+Please, please either include a patch in your correspondence or send me a pull request on github.
 Otherwise, your issue may or may not be addressed, but I'm gonna go out on a limb and say it probably won't be.
 Thanks in advance for your contributions :)